xwmx/nb/README.md

 [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)),
 [Git](https://git-scm.com/), and a text editor.
-Use an installation method below for a full-featured configuration augmented by gems of the terminal ecosystem.
+Use an installation method below for a full-featured configuration augmented by the terminal ecosystem.

 #### Dependencies